Usability Pitfalls of Disabled Buttons, and How To Avoid Them

 The reason for all of that trouble is that we, as users, don’t want to lose the state and the data of the disabled page.
 We might have typed in all the right data, and have chosen all the right settings, and perhaps even went to the trouble of finding a working discount code, and even have crafted a perfect gift message.
 So as a very least, we should try to capture all the work we’ve done already and re-fill that data in another tab or window, rather than doing all the hard work again.

-When Only a Single Button Is Disabled
+When Only A Single Button Is Disabled

 The behavior above might appear expected for pages that block user input entirely, but it surely should be different in cases when only a small part of the interface — let’s say a humble “Continue” button — isn’t accessible?
 Ironically, same issues appear with standalone buttons as well, albeit admittedly to a lesser degree.